brainwavereader/machine_learning_tutorials/README.md

 # machine_learning_tutorials
-A collection of interactive notebooks demostrating fundamental machine learning principles.
+A collection of interactive notebooks of machine learning demos.

 This repository is a collection of jupyter notebooks.
 Each notebook demonstrates a few fundamental principles of machine learning.